awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 The [algorithm suite](../framework/algorithm-suites.md) that is used to encrypt the input [plaintext ](#plaintext).

+This algorithm suite MUST be [supported for the ESDK](../framework/algorithm-suites.md#supported-algorithm-suites-enum).

 This output MAY be satisfied by outputting a [parsed header](#parsed-header) containing this value.